 There’s one unquestionable way to stand out as a tourist in Spain.
 Order sangria.
-Natives, on the other hand, tend to gravitate toward an alternate cocktail that’s just as much a classic and known as Tinto de Verano.
-It’s essentially a wine spritzer of sorts made from equal parts red wine and lightly sweetened lemon-lime soda, sorta the Spanish equivalent of Sprite or 7-Up.
-Tinto de Verano is far less boozy and much less expensive than that other, more commonly known (and, in our minds, equally enjoyable) Spanish libation.
-It’s not always on menus, but trust us, it’s there.
+Natives, on the other hand, tend to gravitate toward an alternate cocktail that’s just as much a classic.
+Known as Tinto de Verano, it’s essentially a wine spritzer of sorts made from equal parts red wine and gaseosa, or lightly sweetened lemon-lime soda, sorta the Spanish equivalent of Sprite or 7-Up.
+Tinto de Verano is far less boozy and slightly less expensive than that other, more commonly known Spanish libation.
+Though it doesn’t always make an appearance on cocktail menus, trust us, it’s there.
 And it’s worth getting to know.
 Originally published July 15, 2010.–Renee Schettler Rossi

 Tinto de Verano